Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal8.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+  How can Ai reduce wait time for customer service and citizen inquiries

 * question 2
+  How much staff time is spent on routine tasks that AI could handle

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+The proposal is a strong modernization step because AI can automate routine tasks, improve customer service through chatbots, and enable predictive analytics for better resource allocation.
+This directly addresses the questions raised in the document about reducing wait times and freeing staff from repetitive work.
+It also aligns with the PEST analysis, where AI supports smarter economic resource use, social service scheduling, and technological workflow automation.
+However, risks include over‑reliance on algorithms, potential bias in decision‑making, and the need for clear governance frameworks to ensure transparency and accountability.
+Staff training and citizen trust will be critical to successful adoption.

+Overall, the proposal offers efficiency and responsiveness gains, but its success depends on careful implementation, ethical oversight, and inclusive design to avoid digital exclusion.
+Shifting to a digital-first approach — where the council’s website and app become the primary gateways for public engagement — is generally seen as a modern, efficient way to deliver services.
+It can streamline processes, reduce administrative workload, and give residents faster, 24/7 access to information and transactions.
+It also supports better data collection, enabling more informed decision-making and improved service planning.However, its success depends on strong implementation: platforms must be reliable, easy to use, well-integrated with back-office systems, and accessible to people with varying digital skills.
+The approach also risks widening digital exclusion if adequate support isn’t provided for those who cannot or prefer not to use digital tools.
+Ongoing maintenance, cybersecurity, and staff training are essential to keep services secure and effective.